unicef/publicgoods-toolkit/policy.md

 "Copyleft" is a play on words.
 Whereas copyright is typically used to prevent people from sharing software, copyleft requires that permission to share attach to at least some of what you build.
-Copyleft restricts your ability to make non-open source software from open source ingredients.
+Copyleft restricts your ability to make non-open-source software from open-source ingredients.
 It also means that companies using the copyleft software would have to find revenue streams outside of controlling access to the source code.
 This isn't inherently a bad thing!
 There are plenty of revenue opportunities aside from such